oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

    loginRedirectUri="http://localhost:8080/login/oauth2/code/okta"
    logoutRedirectUri="http://localhost:3000,http://localhost:8080" %}

-### Create an OIDC app in Auth0
+### Use Auth0 for OIDC

 If you'd rather use Auth0, that's possible too!
 First, you'll need to use the Spring Security dependencies as mentioned above.
 The Okta Spring Boot starter [currently doesn't work with Auth0](https://github.com/okta/okta-spring-boot/issues/358).

 Then, install the [Auth0 CLI](https://github.com/auth0/auth0-cli) and run `auth0 login` in a terminal.